Iowa vs. Georgia Predictions & Picks - Women's NCAA Tournament Second Round

 Iowa Schedule Analysis

-- The Hawkeyes notched their signature win of the season on February 26, when they defeated the Indiana Hoosiers, who rank No. 2 in the AP's Top 25, by a score of 86-85.
+- The Hawkeyes defeated the No. 2-ranked Indiana Hoosiers, 86-85, on February 26, which goes down as their signature win of the season.

-- The Hawkeyes have the fifth-most Quadrant 1 victories in the country (11).
+- The Hawkeyes have 11 wins over Quadrant 1 opponents, the fifth-most in the nation.

-- Iowa has six wins over Quadrant 2 teams, tied for the 21st-most in the country.
+- Iowa has tied for the 21st-most Quadrant 2 wins in the country (six).

 Iowa 2022-23 Best Wins